 Answer Score Quality of judicial processes index (0-18) 6.5 Court structure and proceedings (-1-5) 4.0 1.
 Is there a court or division of a court dedicated solely to hearing commercial cases?
 Yes 1.5 2.
 Small claims court 1.5 2.a.
 Is there a small claims court or a fast-track procedure for small claims?
 Yes 2.b.
 If yes, is self-representation allowed?
 Yes 3.
 Is pretrial attachment available?
 Yes 1.0 4.
 Are new cases assigned randomly to judges?
 Yes, automatic 1.0 5.
 Does a woman's testimony carry the same evidentiary weight in court as a man's?
 No -1.0 Case management (0-6) 0.0 1.
 Time standards 0.0 1.a.
 Are there laws setting overall time standards for key court events in a civil case?
 Yes 1.b.
 If yes, are the time standards set for at least three court events?
 No 1.c.
 Are these time standards respected in more than 50% of cases?
 Yes 2.
 Adjournments 0.0 2.a.
 Does the law regulate the maximum number of adjournments that can be granted?
 No 2.b.
 Are adjournments limited to unforeseen and exceptional circumstances?
 No 2.c.
 If rules on adjournments exist, are they respected in more than 50% of cases? n.a.
 3. Can two of the following four reports be generated about the competent court: (i) time to disposition report; (ii) clearance rate report; (iii) age of pending cases report; and (iv) single case progress report?
 No 0.0 4.
 Is a pretrial conference among the case management techniques used before the competent court?
 No 0.0 5.
 Are there any electronic case management tools in place within the competent court for use by judges?
 No 0.0 6.
 Are there any electronic case management tools in place within the competent court for use by lawyers?
 No 0.0 Court automation (0-4) 0.0 1.
-Can the initial complaint be filed electronically through a dedicated platform within the competent court?
-No 0.0
+Can the initial complaint be filed electronically through a dedicated platform within the competent court? no 0.0 2.

-Doing Business 2018 Kuwait 2.
 Is it possible to carry out service of process electronically for claims filed before the competent court?
 No 0.0 3.
 Can court fees be paid electronically within the competent court?
 No 0.0 4.
 Publication of judgments 0.0 4.a Are judgments rendered in commercial cases at all levels made available to the general public through publication in official gazettes, in newspapers or on the internet or court website?
 No 4.b.
 Are judgments rendered in commercial cases at the appellate and supreme court level made available to the general public through publication in official gazettes, in newspapers or on the internet or court website?
-No Alternative dispute resolution (0-3) 2.5 1.
-Arbitration 1.5 1.a.
-Is domestic commercial arbitration governed by a consolidated law or consolidated chapter or section of the applicable code of civil procedure encompassing substantially all its aspects?
-Yes 1.b.
-Are there any commercial disputes-aside from those that deal with public order or public policy-that cannot be submitted to arbitration?
+No Alternative dispute resolution (0-3) 2.5

+Doing Business 2019 Kuwait consolidated stic commercial arbitration governed by a consolidated law or I chapter or section of the applicable code of civil procedure ng substantially all its aspects?
+Yes re any commercial disputes-aside from those that deal with public lic policy-that cannot be submitted to arbitration?
 No 1.c.
-Are valid arbitration clauses or agreements usually enforced by the courts?
+Are valid d arbitration clauses or agreements usually enforced by the courts?
 Yes 2.
-Mediation/Conciliation 1.0 2.a.
-Is voluntary mediation or conciliation available?
-Yes 2.b.
-Are mediation, conciliation or both governed by a consolidated law or consolidated chapter or section of the applicable code of civil procedure encompassing substantially all their aspects?
-No 2.c.
-Are there financial incentives for parties to attempt mediation or conciliation (i.e., if mediation or conciliation is successful, a refund of court filing fees, income tax credits or the like)?
+Mediation/Concilia tion 1.0 2.a.
+Is volun tary mediation or conciliation available?
+Yes consolidated diation, conciliation or both governed by a consolidated law or distributed law or distributed law or distributed law or section of the applicable code of civil procedure and substantially all their aspects?
+No e financial incentives for parties to attempt mediation or conciliation ation or conciliation is successful, a refund of court filing fees, income r the like)?
 Yes